vieteio/docs/docs/editor/index.md

 </div>

 <div style={{ width: '50%', float: 'left', clear: 'both' }}>
-Also you an drag an edge to an existing object.
-A new object will not be created in that case.
-Just hover edge on the existing object while dragging...
+Additionally, you can also drag an edge to an existing object.
+In that case, a new object will not be created.
+Simply hover the edge over the existing object while dragging …
 </div>

 <div style={{ width: '50%', float: 'right', clear: 'right' }}>